merges/abist/README.md

 ## Support

 I’m trying to make this a widely-usable app (and open source), so [BrowserStack](http://www.browserstack.com/) has been kind enough to give me a free account to test it across all kinds of browsers and platforms.
+Check them out, their tools are super useful.

 ## Helpful documentation